RunestoneInteractive/RunestoneServer/docker/README.rst

     npm run build

+Then you will need to tell ``RunestoneServer`` to use this copy of Components instead of the default copy.
-Then return to the ``RunestoneServer`` directory and create a docker-compose.override.yml.
-It should look like this:
+In the ``RunestoneServer`` directory create a `docker-compose.override.yml` file.
+Then add this to it:

 .. code-block::